ccdc-opensource/on-site-webcsd/README.md

 ## Initial recommended specification

-Recommended requirements for Onsite Lattice and WebCSD:
+Recommended requirements for On-Site Lattice and WebCSD:
 170GB free hd space, 32GB ram, 8 core cpu.

-Recommended requirements for Onsite Lattice and WebCSD including Macromolecule Hub:
+Recommended requirements for On-Site Lattice and WebCSD including Macromolecule Hub:
 400GB free hd space, 32GB ram, 8 core cpu.

-Onsite Lattice and WebCSD should work with any linux OS that meets the requirements to run Docker, but official support is provided by CCDC on the following platforms:
+On-Site Lattice and WebCSD should work with any linux OS that meets the requirements to run Docker, but official support is provided by CCDC on the following platforms:

 - Linux - Intel compatible, 64-bit:
   - RedHat Enterprise 7.6 or higher, and 8